Casal2/CASAL2/README.md

 ## Casal2 clone

-This respository is a clone of Casal2 of https://github.com/NIWAFisheriesModelling/CASAL2.
+This repository is a clone of Casal2 of https://github.com/NIWAFisheriesModelling/CASAL2.
 It is intended to have additional bug fixes and enhancements for potential inclusion into the original NIWA Casal2 codebase.

 ## Releases

-The most recent production version of Casal2 is available [here](https://github.com/NIWAFisheriesModelling/CASAL2/releases/tag/v22.08).
-The production version has been checked by comparing the 7 sets of Test Case MPD and MCMC results with CASAL and generating [Test Case reports]

 The most recent development version of Casal2 from this repository is available from https://github.com/alistairdunn1/CASAL2.
+The most recent NIWA version of Casal2 is available from https://github.com/NIWAFisheriesModelling/CASAL2, but that may not contain all of the bug-fixes and enhancements found in this version.

 ## Auxiliary resources

 An R package that will help post processing Casal2 models can be found here [r4Casal2](https://github.com/alistairdunn1/r4Casal2).
-It has a publicly hosted book [found here](https://niwafisheriesmodelling.github.io/r4Casal2/) which demonstrates functionality of the r4Casal2 R package.
+It has a publicly hosted book [found here](https://alistairdunn1.github.io/r4Casal2/) which demonstrates functionality of the r4Casal2 R package.
+The r4Casal2 package is a clone of r4Casal2 from https://github.com/NIWAFisheriesModelling/r4Casal2.
+It is intended to have additional bug fixes and enhancements for potential inclusion into the original NIWA r4Casal2 codebase.

-More information about Casal2, see https://github.com/NIWAFisheriesModelling/CASAL2
+More information about Casal2, see https://github.com/alistairdunn1/CASAL2 and https://github.com/NIWAFisheriesModelling/CASAL2